Great tips from a first-time traveller to Southeast Asia — so you can do it, too!

 Travelling as a group will never be without problems, but in the end you’ll have other people’s memories and points of view to remind you about the amazing experiences you had.
 To keep things running as smoothly as possible, be respectful of one another and be nice whenever possible.
 And just remember: laughing it off is always better than duking it out.

 - Rebecca Bowslaugh is a global traveller and self-described “Book Reader, Mistake Finder, Cardboard Saver, Art Creator, Photo Editor, Plant Killer, Kitchen Master.”
-You can find her @BeckBeforeDawn
+Find her @BeckBeforeDawn